Contact us now to book your place on the SEEd Changemakers – Facilitating Learning for Sustainability course

 The Changemakers – Facilitating Learning for Sustainability course is broken down into four components:

-Foundation – Starts 31st August: The course begins with a series of online sessions, seven weeks prior to gathering for the first intensive weekend.
+Foundation – The course begins with a series of online sessions, seven weeks prior to gathering for the first intensive weekend.
 This is designed to lay the foundations for your learning and begin the thinking necessary to make the course truly transformative.
-See the timetable
+(A full timetable will be available soon)

 Action Learning: This supported and mentored six to eight weeks is where you will work on your own action learning project, putting the learning from the course so far into your own work setting.

-Weekend 2 – Dates arranged to suit: During the second face to face weekend of the course we will feedback and reflect on what has been learned.
+Weekend 2 – During the second face to face weekend of the course we will feedback and reflect on what has been learned.
 We will also delve deeper into learning, and complex facilitation processes, and how to make lasting change.

 - Leading Change